Key Takeaways

 Understanding Bitcoin Payments

-Bitcoin payments differ from traditional online payments, often requiring personal information sharing.
-With Bitcoin, you provide the seller with their wallet address and await transaction confirmation.
-This process eliminates the need to share personal details.
+Bitcoin payments differ from traditional online payments, which often require sharing personal information or third-party systems.
+With Bitcoin, you provide the seller with their wallet address and await transaction confirmation on the blockchain.
+This process eliminates the need to share personal details and third-party payment systems, which could cause delays.

 Offline Purchases